tom-ludwig/AllInOrFold/README.md

 ## Abstract

-This repository contains the game logic for poker.
-It was made for educational purposes in the object oriented programming class at HWR Berlin (summer term 2025).
+This project contains the core logic for a simple Texas Hold’em poker game that runs in the terminal.

-⚠️ This code is for educational purposes only.
-Do not rely on it!
+It’s written in Kotlin and was built to showcase some key object-oriented programming principles, along with a few behavioral design patterns—most notably, the strategy pattern.

+The code is also very well tested, with both code coverage and mutation coverage consistently above 95%.
 ## Feature List
 ### Game Logic